Oliver Wyman: Oliver Wyman (2007–present)

 In 2007, Mercer Management Consulting, Mercer Delta Organizational Consulting, and Mercer Oliver Wyman were consolidated into "Oliver Wyman" in an effort to streamline branding and address a broader range of client needs.
 The renamed firm was ranked 7th best until 2013, when it regained Mercer Management Consulting's previous ranking as 6th.
 In 2017, it climbed above PricewaterhouseCoopers to reach a new high as the 5th best consulting firm in the world.

 Although the highest level of employment at the firm is known as "partner", the firm is not a true partnership, but rather a wholly owned subsidiary of its parent.
 "Oliver Wyman" is also used as the namesake of a larger business unit within Marsh McLennan, known as "Oliver Wyman Group".

+From 2008 to 2012, Oliver Wyman continued to grow and expand its global footprint despite the global financial crisis, opening offices in India and Japan.
 From 2013 to 2019, Oliver Wyman Group grew at an average rate of 7% per year, outperforming the growth of the global management consulting market, despite experiencing a drop in revenue after Brexit.